 Scallop Scampi Recipe

-Succulent scallop pieces tossed in a garlic, butter, wine sauce served with angel hair pasta are perfect in this scallop scampi recipe.
+Succulent scallop pieces are tossed in a garlic, butter and white wine sauce served over angel hair pasta with lemon and tomatoes in this delicious scallop scampi recipe.

-These are the scallop pieces we introduced you to last year – perfect for adding to pasta, risotto or serving over a salad for a quick and healthy seafood meal!
-Perfect for Lent!
+These scallop pieces are perfect for adding to pasta, risotto, or serving over a salad for a quick and healthy seafood meal!
+Also perfect for Lent!

-Scallop scampi with pasta is a great dish for scallop pieces because they get take on the wonderful garlic, lemon flavors of the sauce and get tossed into the pasta where you’ll get a delicious taste of scallop in every bite!
+Scallop Scampi with pasta is a great dish for scallop pieces because they take on the wonderful garlic, lemon flavors of the sauce and get tossed into the pasta where you’ll get a delicious taste of scallop in every bite!

 How to Cook Scallop Scampi